-- A further form of the Call&Return architectural style is the so-called layered architecture, which is used in order to introduce abstractions. - A layer corresponds to a module which offers a certain functionality and which can contain a number of other modules.
-Except for the lowest layer, each layer is based on the interface of the next lower layer.
-Thus, one should avoid placing calls from a layer to modules in other layers that are not immediately below the originating layer.
-Otherwise, the exchangeability of layers is no longer guaranteed.
+- A further form of the Call&Return architectural style is the so-called layered architecture, which is used in order to introduce abstractions. - A layer corresponds to a module which offers a certain functionality and which can contain a number of other modules. - Each layer exposes an interface to be used by the above layer and uses an interface implemented by the layer below.